 All About Lisianthus

-Lisianthus flowers are often planted in gardens to attract pollinators.
+Lisianthus flowers are often planted in gardens to add a fresh and elegant feeling and attract pollinators.
 They come in a large range of colors, so you’ll likely see various pollinators show up in your garden.
-They’re herbaceous, with stems reaching up to 3 feet tall, so they’re best suited for growing in the ground or in raised beds in most situations.
-However, there are dwarf varieties that won’t grow more than 1 foot tall that will work well in containers on patios.
+They’re herbaceous, with dark green flower stalks reaching up to 3 feet tall, so they’re best suited for growing in the ground or in raised beds in most situations.
+However, there are dwarf varieties that won’t grow more than 1 foot tall that will work well as potted plants on patios.

-Lisianthus plants are typically grown as an annual, but in USDA hardiness zones 8-10, they’re biennial, meaning they don’t flower in the first year but they will in the second year, and then they’ll die.
+Most lisianthus plants are typically grown as an annual, but in USDA hardiness zones 8-10, they’re biennial, or blooming sized plants, meaning they don’t flower in the first year but they will in the second year, and then they’ll die.
 In USDA zone 10, you’ll most likely get to grow it as a perennial that comes back each year.

-To grow lisianthus, you’ll need to plant seeds in the winter, likely around January.
-If you’re in the ideal growing zones, you should be able to sow them outdoors.
+To grow lisianthus flowers, you’ll need to plant seeds in the winter, likely around January.
+If you’re in the ideal growing zones, you should be able to try direct sowing germination outdoors and successfully produce plants.
 Otherwise, you’ll need to plant them inside with grow lights and transplant them into the ground in the spring.
-You’ll see your plants bloom in early summer, and you can keep the flowers going through fall until the first frost.
+You’ll see your plants bloom in early summer, and you can keep the flower power going through fall until the first frost.
 In warmer climates, you may be able to plant seed in the late summer and overwinter the plant so that it blooms in the late spring or early summer.

 The seed can be a little tricky to plant, however.
 They’re extremely tiny, and some cultivars are known to take quite a while to germinate.
 Your best bet may be to start these plants indoors well in advance of when you’d expect to need to start them, just to ensure you have them when it’s time for them to be planted out.